Dynamical Variational Autoencoders: A Comprehensive Review: Inference model

-At each time $t$, the posterior distribution of $\myz[t]$ depends on the previous latent state $\myz[t-1]$ and on present and \emph{future} observations $\myx[t:T]$ and inputs $\myu[t:T]$ (it is thus a first-order Markovian causal process on $\myz[t]$ combined with an anti-causal process on $\myx[t]$ and $\myu[t]$).
+At each time $t$, the posterior distribution of $\myz[t]$ depends on the previous latent state $\myz[t-1]$ and on the present and \emph{future} observations $\myx[t:T]$ and inputs $\myu[t:T]$ (it is thus a first-order Markovian causal process on $\myz[t]$ combined with an anticausal process on $\myx[t]$ and $\myu[t]$).

-In \citep{krishnan2015deep}, the authors point out this structure and the fact that we can/should inspire from it to design the approximate posterior $q_{\phi}$.
-However, a bit strangely, they propose the four following different models: \begin{itemize}[leftmargin=*] \item an instantaneous model: $q_{\phi}(\myz[t] | \myx[t], \myu[t])$ parameterized by an MLP; \item a model with local past and future context: $q_{\phi}(\myz[t] | \myx[t-1:t+1], \myu[t-1:t+1])$ parameterized by an MLP; \item a model with the complete past context: $q_{\phi}(\myz[t] | \myx[1:t], \myu[1:t])$ parameterized by an RNN; \item a model with the whole sequence: $q_{\phi}(\myz[t] | \myx[1:T], \myu[1:T])$ parameterized by a bidirectionnal RNN. \end{itemize} We do not detail those implementations of $q_{\phi}$ here, since we will give other detailed examples in the following.
-We may wonder why is $\myz[t-1]$ is not present in the conditional variables of the approximate posterior, but this may just be an oversight from the authors.\footnote{It is difficult to know from the paper since the implementation is not detailed.
-The authors mention an RNN to model the dependencies on $\myx$ and $\myu$, but the implementation of the dependency on $\myz[t-1]$ is not specified.} The point is that, despite the authors pointed out the dependency of the true posterior on present and future observations and inputs, they do not propose a corresponding approximate model.
+\citet{krishnan2015deep} indicated this structure and the fact that we should inspire from it to design the approximate posterior $q_{\phi}$.
+However, somewhat surprisingly, they proposed the following four different models: \begin{itemize}[leftmargin=*] \item an instantaneous model: $q_{\phi}(\myz[t] | \myx[t], \myu[t])$ parameterized by an MLP; \item a model with local past and future context: $q_{\phi}(\myz[t] | \myx[t-1:t+1], \myu[t-1:t+1])$ parameterized by an MLP; \item a model with the complete past context: $q_{\phi}(\myz[t] | \myx[1:t], \myu[1:t])$ parameterized by an RNN; \item a model with the whole sequence: $q_{\phi}(\myz[t] | \myx[1:T], \myu[1:T])$ parameterized by a bidirectional RNN. \end{itemize} We do not detail these implementations of $q_{\phi}$ here, as we will provide other detailed examples in the next chapters.
+One might wonder why $\myz[t-1]$ is not present in the conditional variables of the approximate posterior, but this might just be an oversight from the authors.
+This is difficult to be determined from the paper, as the implementation is not detailed.
+The authors mention an RNN to model the dependencies on $\myx$ and $\myu$, but the implementation of the dependency on $\myz[t-1]$ is not specified.
+The point is that, although the authors pointed out the dependency of the exact posterior on the present and future observations and inputs, they did not propose a corresponding approximate model.